Peakboard/peakboard.github.io/content/_get_started/en-visualization.md

 ---

 Now that you know the Peakboard Designer, it's time to create your first visualization.
-First, drag and drop a [Text] control from the overview on the right and define various settings in the attributes as well as the appearance of this control.
+First, drag and drop a [Text] control and define various settings in the attributes as well as the appearance of this control.
-Also choose the desired font, alignment or background, as well as a text to be displayed.
-This will later be replaced by a data set.
+For example, select the desired font, the alignment, and a text to be displayed.
+This text will later be replaced by a data set.
-Add a [Circular gauge diagram] from the [Diagram] group as your second control and adjust attributes such as size or color in the section [Appearance] for it as well (1).
+Add a [Circular gauge diagram] from the [Diagram] group as your second control and adjust attributes such as bar width, value alignment or value font in the [Appearance] area here as well (1).

 ![Peakboard Designer - Controls](/assets/images/get_started/Visualization_controls_en.png)